-Tribunal’s Considerations: The fact, that the applicant was able to complete part of the two (2) courses concurrently, indicates that at least some of the subjects were credited towards both courses.
+It was found by the Tribunal that the fact the applicant was able to complete part of the two (2) courses concurrently indicates that at least some of the subjects were credited towards both courses.
 Moreover, his academic transcript showed that he completed the same subjects to obtain the two (2) qualifications, and was granted recognition of prior learning for the other course.
-However, as long as the two courses were registered as being a total of 92 weeks duration, and were completed or met the academic requirements for award of the degrees, recognition of prior learning or credits granted were a matter for the education provider in deciding what was required for a person to complete a course for conferral of the qualification/s (Riaz v MIBP FCCA 224).
-Thus, the Tribunal finds that the two courses were completed as a result of at least 92 weeks and 2 academic years of study.
+However, as long as the two courses were registered as being a total of 92 weeks duration, and were completed or met the academic requirements for the award of the degrees, recognition of prior learning or credits granted were a matter for the education provider in deciding what was required for a person to complete a course for conferral of the qualification/s (Riaz v MIBP FCCA 224).
+Thus, the Tribunal found that the two courses were completed as a result of at least 92 weeks and 2 academic years of study.
 The Tribunal was thus satisfied that the applicant met the 2 academic years requirement.